peeeuzin/ext-rs/README.md

 [![License](https://img.shields.io/badge/license-MIT,_i_guess-orange)](LICENSE)
 [![Build Status](https://img.shields.io/badge/build-surprisingly_passing-green)](.)

-## ⚠️ **DO NOT USE THIS IN PRODUCTION** ⚠️
+## ⚠️ **USE THIS IN PRODUCTION!!** ⚠️

-This is a **joke crate**.
-It's what happens when you doesn't have a job.

-If you use this in production code, your pull request will be rejected, your colleagues will judge you, and rightfully so.
+If you want to experience the thrill of living on the edge, go ahead and use this crate in your production code.
+Your pull requests will be celebrated, your colleagues will admire your daring spirit.
+Sincerely, I don't know what could possibly go wrong if you put this in production.

 ---